Sweet Smell of Success (1957, director, Alexander MacKendrick; screenplay, Clifford Odets)

 park, from 42nd to 57th Street, as American

-as twittering Confidence Man.
+as a twittering Confidence Man.
 Genuflecting

 to celebrity worship and scandal, with predatory